psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 Suddenly transported into the drunken young man in the caravan, he felt the enormous weight of his limbs as he tried to stand.
 His head spun and his stomach lurched.
 His thoughts he could not follow.
-They were drowned in a powerful fog of shame.
+They were drowned in a powerful fog of hang-over and shame.
 The ignominy of failure.
 He felt defeated.
 He had no lands, no deer to hunt.
 Nothing to prove his manhood.
 The people that had put them on this reservation thought he was vermin.
 Under the shame, he sensed a great rage.
 A powerless rage and fury at the violence that had been done to his people.
 He wanted to destroy something.
 Had he ever suffered so?

 Now he was in a police car, cruising around the reservation.
 His skin was white and his body large and doughy.
 From behind sunglasses he looked out onto the